MicrosoftDocs/msteams-docs/msteams-platform/samples/collaboration-controls-limitations.md

 # Limitations and known issues

-The Collaboration controls are currently intended for use as described in this document, and there are the following limitations:
+> [!NOTE]
+> Currently Collaboration controls are available only in [public developer preview](~/resources/dev-preview/developer-preview-intro).

+Following are the limitations for Collaboration controls:

-* Components can't be used in Canvas Apps.
+* Components can't be used in Canvas apps.
 * Components only support full tab views.

      :::image type="content" source="../assets/images/collaboration-control/tasks-tab.png" alt-text="tasks" border="true":::

 * The subgrid view selected isn't honored.
-All tasks, meetings or notes for the collaborative record will be displayed.
+All tasks, meetings, or notes for the collaborative record will be displayed.

      :::image type="content" source="../assets/images/collaboration-control/subgrid-view.png" alt-text="subgrid view" border= "true":::